lindseylew/florida-accountability-dbt/README.md

 ---

 ## Data Grain & Scope
-All analytical models are built a the the grain:
+All analytical models are built at the grain:
 `school_number x accountability_year`

 Later stages explicitly address one-row-per-school aggregation to support modeling and evaluation.